-Ethical review is conducted in accordance with the NHMRC National Statement on Ethical Conduct in Human Research (2007) (incorporating all updates) (herein the National Statement), available here.
+Ethical review is conducted in accordance with the NHMRC National Statement on Ethical Conduct in Human Research (2023) (herein the National Statement), available here.

 All studies submitted to the CALHN HREC must have a study protocol.
 The study protocol provides the background, rationale and objectives of the research and describes the design, methodology, organisation and under which it is to be performed and managed.
 Research proposals should be clear and comprehensive and written in lay language.